Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 19th; *Weight:* 3 lb.

+### Libram of Ineffable Damnation
-**Libram of Ineffable Damnation:** This mystic book is of great value to arcane spellcasters of evil alignment (LE, NE, CE).
+This mystic book is of great value to arcane spellcasters of evil alignment (LE, NE, CE).
 Study of the work requires one week.
 Upon completion, the evil arcane caster gains a +1 inherent bonus to the ability score controlling his or her arcane